top of page

 I joined Neverless at day zero as Creative Director and Marketing Lead.

-No users.
-No track record.
-A finance product asking people to trust it with their money.
+No users, no track record, and a heavily regulated finance product asking people to trust it with their money.
+Very challenging.

-Bold social.
-Real-world activations designed to resonate online.
-Culture-first work that broke out of tech press and into mainstream media.
-Actual newspapers.
+I owned the full creative ecosystem, building social-first work that broke out of tech press and into mainstream media.

-The result: a record £8m pre-seed round, one of the largest startup pre-seed rounds ever in Europe.
+The result: a record £8m pre-seed round, one of Europe’s largest ever.

-So the launch had to do two things, in this order: earn trust, then scale.
+So we had to do two things, in this order: build credibility, then scale.

 We built a younger audience that usually ignores finance or finds saving chat boring, by meeting people where they already were: Instagram, TikTok, Discord, Zealy and X.